On the Optimal Linear Contraction Order of Tree Tensor Networks, and Beyond: Algorithm

-\begin{definition}[ASI Property] Let $A$ and $B$ be two sequences and $U$ and $V$ two non-empty sequences.
-We say a cost function $C$ has the adjacent sequence interchange (ASI) property, iff there exists a function $rank$ such that the following holds
+For its optimality, the algorithm requires the cost function to satisfy the ASI property, defined in the following:

-if AUVB and AVUB satisfy the precedence constraints imposed by a given precedence graph. \end{definition}
+\begin{definition}[ASI Property~\cite{Monma1979SequencingWS}] Let $A$ and $B$ be two sequences and $U$ and $V$ two non-empty sequences.
+We say that a cost function $C$ has the \emph{adjacent sequence interchange (ASI)} property, if and only if there exists a score function $\sigma$ such that the \mbox{following} holds:

-Thus, a cost function $C$ with ASI property allows us to use \emph{local} comparisons based on the rank function, i.e., $rank(U) \leq rank(V)$, to infer comparisons between \emph{global} costs, i.e., $C(AUVB) \leq C(AVUB)$.
-Our algorithm will therefore make extensive use of rank comparisons to find optimal linear contraction orders.
+if $AUVB$ and $AVUB$ satisfy the precedence constraints imposed by a given precedence graph.\footnote{The join ordering literature uses the term \emph{rank} instead of \emph{score}.
+However, to avoid any confusion with the rank of a matrix, we decided to use the term \emph{score} (in the same mathematical sense).} \end{definition}

-Let $T_S$ be the tensor represented by the sequence $S$, where the leg pointing to the parent is not taken into account.
-Then, using the reformulation from Eq.~\ref{eqn:reformulated_cost}, we can prove that $\Gamma$, the total contraction cost, has the ASI property:
+Thus, a cost function $C$ that satisfies the ASI property allows us to use \emph{local} comparisons based on the score function, i.e., $\sigma(U) \leq \sigma(V)$, to infer comparisons between \emph{global} costs, i.e., $C(AUVB) \leq C(AVUB)$.
+The \texttt{IKKBZ} algorithm makes extensive use of score comparisons to find the optimal order.